IngmarStein/Monolingual/Monolingual/README.markdown

-Changelog for Monolingual 1.5.2
+Changelog for Monolingual 1.5.3
 ===============================

-* Corrected Developer ID for Gatekeeper
+* Removed the dangerous ability to remove keyboard layouts.
+* Uses Notification Center instead of Growl on Mountain Lion.
+* Automatically terminate the helper process.